 - Cryopreservation of cell tissues and embryos used in invitro fertilization

 - Supercooling as applied to biological systems

-Cryotherapy.
-This is when the body is exposed to extremely cold temperatures.
+Cryotherapy is the term used to describe when the human body is exposed to extremely cold temperatures.
 The most common use of this application is the new trend of cryospas.
 In these areas, people can stand in a cryosauna filled with cryogenic fluids for several minutes.
 Studies have shown that this treatment touts many benefits to the body, such as reducing inflammation, increasing energy, managing pain, and even can boost metabolism, amongst other claims.
 Research on cryotherapy is still very new, and benefits have not been fully researched or understood.

 What's Next for Cryogenics?

 As technology rapidly evolves areas of cryogenics will continue to develop and eventually expand to more applications.
 While we can’t predict what developments will come next, what we do know is that safety around cryogenic fluids is a must, no matter which direction the research will progress.

 It is important that all applications handling, studying and using cryogenic liquids use the proper safety precautions and gas level monitors and are able to ensure accurate monitoring of gas concentrations.